officer-rosmarino/officer-rosmarino.github.io/_drafts/edrums_setup.markdown

 Heck, snare and hi-hat were worth the price alone.

-And so I began playing again.

-I now have this beautiful e-drum kit, and while I still am a bad student, I can play it.
+And so I began playing again: I now have this beautiful e-drum kit, and while I still am a bad student, I can play!

 Every once in a while I like to record myself playing.
 You can find some of my covers on my [YouTube playlist](https://www.youtube.com/playlist?list=PLPsU7dZT9rcyPT5h5fnXKXPyTn_1egh-4).

+## How to set up electronic drums up for a great sound

+If you have tried an e-drum set, chances are you were disappointed with how it sounded.
+This is because, unless you have some fancy kit, sounds that come with the module are usually lacking.

+And even if the sounds are decent, you might want to expand them, and not be limited by them.
+Maybe you want to hear a fart when you play a specific pad (I played a show where whenever I played a pad it would play *"It's Britney bitch"*).

+How do you accomplish such a magical thing?

+Well, it's easier that you think.
+There are essentially 3 things you need:

+- An electronic drumkit capable of outputting MIDI.
+- An audio interface
+- A computer

+The